📚

 Image Courtesy of Wikimedia

-However, George Westinghouse, demonstrated the advantages of high-voltage alternating current for transmission over great distances.
+Edison based his system on low-voltage direct current, which could be transmitted only about 2 miles.
+George Westinghouse, demonstrated the advantages of high-voltage alternating current for transmission over great distance.
 In 1886, he formed the Westinghouse Electric Company with the inventor Nikola Tesla.
-They developed an alternating current motor that could convert electricity into mechanical power.
-This allowed factories to be located further away from water or coal, greatly increasing the flexibility and efficiency of industry.
+They developed an alternation current motor that could convert electricity into mechanical power.
+It now freed factories from having to be located near water or coal.

 🎥 Watch: APUSH - Period 6 Review